aburenko/scalabel-tracked/README.md

+### Our Changes
+- script docker-run.sh for local deployment via docker
+- convert_folder.sh converts all videos within a folder to subsampled photos

+All other things are kept unchanged.
+Original description:

 ### NOTE

 We released a new platform for visual learning from human feedback, called [nutsh](https://github.com/SysCV/nutsh).
 It is in active development and it covers most of the functionalies of Scalabel with many more features.